anttonalberdi/distillR/README.md

 ### Aggregate GIFTs

-Relying on the hierarchical structure of the distillR database, basal GIFTs can be aggregated into larger clusters at the compound (170 compounds), function (10 functions) and domain (3 domains) level.
+Relying on the hierarchical structure of the distillR database, basal GIFTs can be aggregated into larger clusters at the compound (217 elements), function (30 functions) and domain (4 domains) levels.

 ```r
 #Aggregate bundle-level GIFTs into the compound level